 In 1999, Mr. Bazelon was named as one of the fifteen outstanding commercial litigators in Philadelphia by Philadelphia Magazine.

 In 2005, he was named as one of the “top 100 lawyers” in Philadelphia and in Pennsylvania by a survey conducted by Law & Politics, described in the June 2005 issue of Philadelphia Magazine.

-Mr. Bazelon has been included on the list of Pennsylvania Super Lawyers each year for more than twelve years, including the current year.
+Mr. Bazelon has been included on the list of Pennsylvania Super Lawyers each year for more than fourteen years, including the current year.